-- New section added taken from the base code: - Shaftway marking with the word "SHAFTWAY" in 6 inch red letters with a white background. - Exterior shaftways: applies to openings for fire department access to the shaft. - Interior shaftways. - Equipment rooms containing controls for air conditioning equipment, sprinkler risers and valves, or other fire detection, suppression or control equipment shall identified for the use of the fire department.
+- New section added to correlate with the fire code. - Shaftway marking with the word "SHAFTWAY" in 6 inch red letters with a white background. - Exterior shaftways - Interior shaftways - Equipment rooms containing controls for air conditioning equipment, sprinkler risers and valves, or other fire detection, suppression or control equipment shall identified for the use of the fire department.